English heraldry: History

-Religious influence on British Heraldry

-Prehistoric religions of the Middle East, North India and the Mediterranean, associated lions to a neolithic goddess referred to as Potnia Theron, translated to the 'Mistress of Animals.'
-In this role, lions became associated with polarities such as the seasons, the zodiacal belt, and with the power of the elite.
-Importantly, this motif is more common in later Near Eastern and Mesopotamian art with a male figure, called the Master of Animals.
-Leading to the lion being culturally pictured as a master of the animal kingdom.
-With the incursions of the Indo-European speakers, this association changed.
-While initially through myths of confrontation between the goddess lions and the hero or demigod.
-Eventually, it became a direct association between the lion and the male deity, this led to an association with status and the divine authority of kingship.

-Lion imagery became associated with the Zoroastrian and Mithraic religions, as well as Judaeo, Christian, and Islamic monotheism.
-Furthermore, it became central to Hindu and Buddhist beliefs, and in this way, spread eastward along the Silk Road.
-As the Silk Road further developed, the imagery of the lion westward with the Roman Empire reaching both China and Britain by the early 1st century.
-Lion imagery became incorporated into the defining cultural icons of both China and Britain, becoming steadily more populist and taking on culturally specific forms such as European heraldry and the Chinese lion dance.

 Rolls of Arms

 One of the first contemporary records of medieval heraldry is a roll of arms called Falkirk Rolls, written soon after the Battle of Falkirk in 1298.
 It includes the whole range of recognised heraldic colours (including furs) and designs.
 This clearly demonstrates that English heraldry was fully developed at this time, and although the language is not quite identical, much of the terminology is the same as is still used.
 It is an occasional roll of arms, meaning it charted the heraldry visible on one occasion.
 Other rolls of arms covering England include the Caerlaverock Poem (composed 1300 about siege of Caerlaverock) and Glover's Roll (a mixed and varied collection from around the mid-13th century).